 Social media, it’s a thing − a big thing.
-And as a small website, being able to understand and properly use social media for business is critical.
+And as a small business website, being able to understand and properly use social media for business is critical.
 Being an active online participant has proven time and again to increase brand awareness, leads, sales, traffic and search rankings.

 Monitoring social media success and knowing how to do it effectively still remains a challenge.
 Then, converting these fans and followers into qualified sales becomes an even greater challenge.